pckroon/pysmiles/README.md

 is discarded upon reading.
 Somewhere in the future this will probably be stored in the "stereo" attribute of nodes.

-When reading SMILES edges in the created molecule will always have an 'order' attribute.
-Nodes will have the relevant attributes in so far they are specified.
-Atoms for which the element is not known (\*) will not have an element attribute.

 ## Reading SMILES
 The function `read_smiles(smiles, explicit_hydrogen=False,
 zero_order_bonds=True, reinterpret_aromatic=True)` can be used to parse a SMILES string.
 It should not be used to validate whether a string is a valid SMILES string --- the function does very little validation whether your SMILES string makes chemical sense.
+Edges in the created molecule will always have an 'order' attribute.
+Nodes will have the relevant attributes in so far they are specified.
+Atoms for which the element is not known (\*) will not have an element attribute.
 - `explicit_hydrogen` determines whether hydrogen atoms should be represented as explicit nodes in the created molecule, or implicit in the 'hcount' attribute.